 Set over four floors, including a roof terrace and vaulted crypt basement home to a winery and more, Mercato Mayfair is a perfect place to refuel in Central London.
 Dogs are of course welcome but Mercato Mayfair asks that they are kept on a lead.

 Want to know more?
-Read our full review coming soon on the blog.
+Read our full review on Mercato Mayfair here.

 Where: St. Mark’s Church, N Audley St, Mayfair, London W1K 6ZA